google/WebFundamentals/src/content/en/fundamentals/media/mse/basics.md

    `<audio>` and `<video>` elements.
 +  Error handling for the sake of simplicity and clarity.

+### Error handling

+Even though error handling is not covered in this article, here are some things I'd recommend in a production usage of these MSE related APIs:

-Warning: Handling error events, API exceptions, and proactively checking `HTMLMediaElement readyState` and `MediaSource readyState` values before making calls on their APIs are mandatory in a production usage of the APIs as these values can change before associated events are delivered.
+1. Before making calls on these APIs, handle any error events or API exceptions, and check `HTMLMediaElement readyState` and `MediaSource readyState`.
+These values can change before associated events are delivered.
+2. Make sure previous `appendBuffer()` calls are not pending by checking `sourceBuffer.updating` boolean value before appending new data.
+3. If `MediaSource readyState` value is `ended`, an `appendBuffer()` call will cause this value to transition to `open`.
+This means you should be prepared to handle multiple `sourceopen` events.

 ## Attach a MediaSource instance to a media element